JoshyJonckheere/UFEE-web-interface/README.md

-HTML boilerplate Joshy Jonckheere
+# Html boilerplate ** Joshy Jonckheere **

-Dit is de boilerplate die ik zal gebruiken bij het schrijven van html

-deze readme wordt waarschijnlijk later nog aangepast
+This is my boilerplate that I will be using throughout all my projects that require a HTML file.